nextleap-project/countermitm/source/new.rst

    - a random secret ``AUTH`` which Bob uses in step 4 to authenaticate with Alice.

-2. Bob receives the oob-transmitted bootstrap data and
+2. Bob receives the OOB-transmitted bootstrap data from the trusted channel and

    a) If Bob's device knows a key that matches ``Alice_FP``
       the protocol continues with 4b)